“New Yorker Fest Strike Averted As Condé Nast Reaches Deal With Union” (The Hollywood Reporter; October 14, 2024)

 Over the past several months, The New Yorker’s editorial union has been in collective bargaining with the company’s leadership for a new contract.
 One of the union’s primary concerns has been the addition of contract language banning the use of NDAs in instances of harassment and discrimination, and releasing any current and former staff from past arrangements.
 Condé Nast has contended that the company was committed to eliminating NDAs before The New Yorker union’s proposal, though union staffers were irked that magazine leadership was virtually silent about the proposal before Friday’s announcement.
 “I’m pleasantly surprised to hear that management has embraced our concept, including the extension of this policy to everyone at the company,” New Yorker union unit chair Natalie Meade said.
 “Our union members look forward to ratifying our first CBA, which would enshrine this new industry standard.”

-“Condé Nast to Limit the Use of NDAs” (New York Times, February 21, 2020)
+“Condé Nast to Limit the Use of NDAs” (New York Times; February 21, 2020)

 The use of nondisclosure agreements for workers who make complaints of sexual harassment or discrimination has become a point of contention in the wake of the #MeToo movement, and The New Yorker has been at the forefront of the discussion.
 The magazine won a Pulitzer Prize in 2018 for Ronan Farrow’s investigation into allegations of sexual misconduct by the film producer Harvey Weinstein, which involved the use of nondisclosure agreements to silence his accusers.